Where to find the lambs in Colonial Williamsburg

 The Lambs are out in Colonial Williamsburg…but where?

 It happens every spring – baby lambkins are born in Colonial Williamsburg.
-Lambs stumbling across the fields they are playing in is a delight, but here is a tip to spotting them in the largest outdoor museum in America: lambs are often located in the field on the corner of Francis St. and Nassau.
+Watching lambs stumble and play across the fields is a delight!
+Here’s a tip for spotting them at the largest outdoor museum in America: You’ll often find them in the field at the corner of Francis St. and Nassau as well as in the field at the corner of Duke of Gloucester St. and Colonial St (Prentis field).
 Here is our video of where to find the lambs in Colonial Williamsburg that we made March of 2023.

 Here is a map outlining where you can find all the Rare Breeds at Colonial Williamsburg!
 If you cannot see this map click here for pdf